nocvp/nocvp-api-docs/source/includes/_add_media.md

 Parameter | Default | Description
 --------- | ------- | -----------
-isPoster | boolean | must be true for asset or category poster uploading. category | string | Asset category id if required when category poster uploading. asset | string | Asset id if required when asset poster uploading.
+replacesAssetId | valid asset id mixed | if you want replace asset when transcoding completed jobStatusCallBackUrl | valid url | your call back url for job status updating isPoster | boolean | must be true for asset or category poster uploading. category | string | Asset category id if required when category poster uploading. asset | string | Asset id if required when asset poster uploading.